webdriverio/webdriverio/website/docs/Selectors.md

 ## JS Function

-You can also use Javascript functions to fetch elements using web native APIs.
+You can also use JavaScript functions to fetch elements using web native APIs.
 Of course, you can only do this inside a web context (e.g., `browser`, or web context in mobile).

 Given the following HTML structure: